This article has links to products and services we love, which we may make commission from.

 The Cavour metro station is located in Monti.

-Overall, this is the best neighborhood to stay in Rome if you plan to enjoy the social life of the city but still want to get up and see the sights.
+Overall, this is the best neighborhood to stay in Rome if you plan to enjoy the city’s social life but still want to get up and see the sights.

 Monti Hotels